ChrisChinchilla/Chip-Shop/_cards/personalities/Steve_Jobs.md

 approved: 'Y'
 yearofrelease: null
 originalprice: null
-concepts: 'if_genius_engineer, search_macintosh, search_lisa, search_next_computer, free'
+concepts: 'if_genius_engineer, search_mac_lisa_nextcomputer'
 ---

-Steve is an entrepreneur, opinionated, single focussed and an expert at motivating those around him to do what he wants.
+Steve is opinionated, single focussed and an expert at motivating those around him to do what he wants.